peachbits/PirateLightClientKit/README.md

 We advise setting this value as a secret variable on your CD/CI environment when possible.

 # Integrating with logging tools
 There are a lots of good logging tools for iOS.
 So we'll leave that choice to you.
-ZcashLightClientKit relies on a simple protocol to bubble up logs to client applications, which is called `Logger` (kudos for the naming originality...)
+PirateLightClientKit relies on a simple protocol to bubble up logs to client applications, which is called `Logger` (kudos for the naming originality...)
 ```
 public protocol Logger {